 But…here we are, on the other side…enjoying one of the greatest privileges I had hoped to have as a mother and the best bonding time with my little M. The amazing picture I had in my mind’s eye was finally being realized.
 My little M amazingly picked up so much weight since birth.
 He is more than double his birth weight now and consistently picks up a steady 45g per day!
 I couldn’t be more overjoyed!

-So, if you’re a new mom or you’re just looking for some breastfeeding tips and tricks, here are a few that I picked up along the way (mostly from my own mother) that I thought I’d share.
+So, if you’re a new mom or you’re just looking for some breastfeeding tips and tricks, here are a few that I learned along the way that I thought I’d share.
 It really helped me push through to the overflow:

-Actual raw Ginger-crushed in water helped to bring in those let down reflexes.
+- Actual raw Ginger-crushed in water helped to bring in those let down reflexes, which usually takes about 2-3 days.

-A feeding pillow really helped to support our positioning and helped to ease his weight in my arms – I had 2 positions that really helped – the cradle hold – same arm AND opposite arm – to support the head to latch.
-We used the Snuggle Time one from Dischem Pharmacy – really good value for money!
+- A feeding pillow really helped to support our positioning and helped to ease his weight in my arms – I had 2 positions that really helped – the cradle hold and cross cradle hold – which really supported the head to latch.
+We used the Snuggle Time Feeding Pillow from Dischem Pharmacy – really good value for money!

-Don’t entertain the negative thoughts, it actually affects your milk supply!
-Cry if you need to, but persevere as best you can.
+- Don’t entertain the negative thoughts, it actually affects your milk supply!
+Cry if you need to, but persevere as best you can, because you are so capable and amazing!

-Peanut butter….Actually just watching the Diet on the whole helps to keep the milk supply going.
-I’ve included healthy greens, avocado, ginger, peanut butter and oats in mine, which all directly influence milk supply.
+- Peanut butter….in fact, actually just watching your Diet on the whole and staying hydrated helps to keep the milk supply going.
+Really drink lots of water!
+I’ve also included healthy greens, avocado, ginger, peanut butter in my diet and the biggest help has been oats and Fenugreek seeds , which all directly influence milk supply.

-Try and get a morning pump in – around 20 -30 minutes after baby’s had his feed.
+- Try and get a morning pump in – around 20 -30 minutes after baby’s had his/her feed.
 Milk supply is usually at its peak in the mornings.
 It’ll also help maintain milk production levels.

-Last but not least, there is light at the end of the tunnel!
+- Last but not least, there is light at the end of the tunnel!
 I am all for breastfeeding.
-Breast is ideal of course!…but when you know-that-you-know-that-you-know (and trust me, you’ll definitely KNOW) that your breasts have done the best it can and you’ve tried and persevered all you can, it helps to remember that #fedisultimatelybest.
+Breastmilk is quite ideal of course!…but when you know-that-you-know-that-you-know (and trust me, you’ll definitely KNOW) that your breasts have done the best it can and you’ve tried and persevered all you can, it helps to remember that #fedisultimatelybest.